AnalyzePlatypus/Blank-Google-Cloud-Function/readme.md

 npm run start-server
 ```

-After every change, deploy the function locally.
-This will deploy the function and call it once.
+Make your changes to `index.js`.

+Use `npm install <package> --save` to install any dependencies you need (GCP automatically installs `npm` packages in the cloud).

+Deploy your function locally using:

 ```bash
 npm run deploy-local
 ```

+This will deploy the function and call it once.

 To call it again, run: